phthom/icpmn320/4-LDAP.md

 - Connect with one of the user IDs and test your authorizations

-> **Prerequisites** : you should be logged on your VM and connected to your ICP master.
+> **Prerequisites** : you should be logged on your master VM and connected to your ICP console.